safe-global/safe-docs/reference/safe-core-sdk/auth-kit/web3auth-modal.md

 ### Install

-To use the `Web3AuthModalPack`, you need to install additional dependencies in addition to the `@safe-global/onramp-kit` package.
+To use the `Web3AuthModalPack`, you need to install some extra dependencies in addition to the `@safe-global/auth-kit` package.

 ```bash
 yarn add @web3auth/base @web3auth/modal